biblequiz/BibleQuiz.com/_pages/history/2011/nationals.md

 * **Tournaments attended this year**:
   * West Coast Classic
 * **Favorite non-quiz related moment(s) this year**\
-We played a game at our Christmas party based on a new game called Things, and had some pretty funny answers.
+We played a game at our Christmas party based on a new game called "Things," and had some pretty funny answers.
 Everyone thinks of an answer to a category-type question, and then you try to guess whose answer is whose.
 * **What opportunities has your team had to use Bible Quiz outside of the church?**\
 Well, we actually did set up the buzzers and quiz at Sea-Tac International Airport on the way to the West Coast Open, but I don't think that's quite what you mean. =) At her school, Anita has been encouraging classmates to memorize Scripture.
 {% endcapture %}